-(6) The College will make the following directory information concerning current and former students available to those parties having a legitimate interest in the information: name, attendance dates (periods of enrollment), address, telephone number, date and place of birth, photograph, email address, full or parttime status, enrollment status (undergraduate, graduate, etc.), level of education (credits) completed, major field of study, degree enrolled for, participation in officially recognized activities and sports, height and weight of athletic team members, previous school attended, and degrees, honors and awards received.
+(6) The College will make the following directory information concerning current and former students available to those parties having a legitimate interest in the information: name, attendance dates (periods of enrollment), address, telephone number, date and place of birth, photograph, email address, full or parttime status, enrollment status (undergraduate, graduate, etc..), level of education (credits) completed, major field of study, degree enrolled for, participation in officially recognized activities and sports, height and weight of athletic team members, previous school attended, and degrees, honors and awards received.
 By filing a form with the Registrar's Office, you may request that any or all of this directory information not be released without your prior written consent.
 This form is available in the Registrar's Office and may be filed, withdrawn, or modified at any time.

-Nursing Program Proof of Residency Requirement
+Health Science Clinical Program Proof of Residency Requirement

-Beginning the fall 2009 semester all students applying for candidacy in the LaGuardia Community College Nursing programs must provide documentation in one of the following categories, in addition to meeting the programs course candidacy requirements:
+All students applying for candidacy in the following LaGuardia Community College Clinical Programs (Nursing (RN & PN), Radiologic Technology, Dietetic Technician, Occupational Therapy Assistant, & Physical Therapist Assistant) must provide documentation in one of the following categories, in addition to meeting the course candidacy requirements:

-- U. S. Citizenship
+- ▶ U. S. Citizenship

-- Permanent Residency
+- ▶ Permanent Residency

-- International Student with F1 Status
+- ▶ International Student with F1 Status

 - Deferred Action Status by the U. S. Government Granted Asylum, Refugee Status, Temporary Protected Status, Withholding of Removal